-a.
-The committee will have a minimum of 2 trustees; the trustees will hold one vote.
-The Board determines the number of Trustees assigned to the committee and those trustees will determine who is the Trustee Co-Chair.
-Other trustees who are not members of the CUSCAC have a right to attend and participate in meetings, but do not have voting privileges.
+- a.
+The committee will have a minimum of 2 Trustees; the Trustees hold one vote.
+The Board determines the number of Trustees assigned to the committee and those Trustees will select the Trustee Co-Chair.
+Other Trustees who are not members of the CUSCAC have a right to attend and participate in meetings, but do not have voting privileges.

 - b.
-Fourteen community representatives with 14 votes bringing perspectives from diverse groups both from specific geographic areas of Toronto and City-wide, including groups that permit space and those that do not.
-These groups could include
+There will be 14 community representatives with 14 votes bringing perspectives from diverse groups both from specific geographic areas of Toronto and City-wide, including groups that permit space and those that do not.
+These groups include:

 - sports and recreation

 - arts and hobbies

 - youth

 - programs for children and families

 - seniors